RobertCraigie/prisma-client-py/docs/getting_started/type-safety.md

 Python has support for _hinting_[^2] at the types of objects.

-For example, heres a function without any type hints.
+For example, here's a function without any type hints.

 ```py
 def add_numbers(a, b):
     return a + b
 ```

-And heres the same function with type hints.
+And here's the same function with type hints.

 ```py
 def add_numbers(a: int, b: int) -> int: